 2. Positioning – Place yourself next to your competitor, then ask yourself some tough questions

 Exceptional brand positioning requires that you deeply understand your competition overseas and at home – if you skip this, you’ll overlook just how it is that you can gain a competitive edge.
 Look at those who are selling the same or similar products or services abroad – how do they represent themselves, connect with their audience and sell their offering?

 3. Connect with solid partners

 If you’re going to go it alone without the help of a branding agency to shape and position your brand, there are some elements where professional services are absolutely critical – such as a lawyer to ensure your IP is protected abroad, and trusted overseas representatives to ensure any licensed products or services are being delivered/manufactured or provided as they should.

 If there’s one thing that’s clear from the Coors debacle, it’s that brands can become badly lost in translation.
 Consulting with specialist translation companies (who specifically deal with globalised brands) is a must – such companies can also advise and guide on colours.

 Crafting a name, slogan or logo that’s free from cultural or regional constraints is one thing – building a brand that connects with consumers the world over is quite another.
-We appreciate the complex challenge that this represents – and over the years we’ve helped so many companies in going global with marketing messages that resonate no matter the audience.
+We have been named as one of the top branding agencies and we appreciate the complex challenge companies are faced with – and over the years we’ve helped so many companies in going global with marketing messages that resonate no matter the audience.